Sign up to stay informed of the latest LAVO™ news, events, products and developments.

 Not at this stage.
 Our metal hydride is a core proprietary system developed in conjunction with the University of New South Wales (UNSW) and forms part of the LAVO system which offers a unique value proposition as an integrated, standalone system.

 11. What is the efficiency of the LAVO unit and what does this mean?

 The round trip efficiency of the LAVO unit is approximately 50%.

 This means that of the excess energy going into the unit, only 50% can be reused to power your home.
 This is due to energy being lost in the process of electrolysis and at the fuel cell and is unavoidable.
-For more details on the calculation of this efficiency you can reach out to us via our contact page (technical enquiry) and we will take you through it.
 The product long life cycle tends to more than make up for this efficiency loss when compared to a battery only solutions.

 12. What is a fuel cell?

 A fuel cell is a device that can react hydrogen and oxygen to generate electricity from chemical energy.
 It can continuously provide electricity if there is a constant supply of hydrogen and oxygen.

 13. What is the output power of the Fuel cell?

 The output is 5kW continuous, with a peak output of 6.8kW.
 However, the peak output is not recommended for the longevity of the fuel cell and therefore the max. output of the system is limited to 5kW.

 14. What is the input power and input voltage requirement to run the Electrolyser?